AlessandroVinciarelli/GlasgowChatCorpus/README.md

 - A.Buker and A.Vinciarelli, "I Feel it in Your Fingers: Inference of Self-Assessed Personality Traits From Keystroke Dynamics in Interactive Dyadic Chats", Proceedings of the IEEE International Conference on Affective Computing and Intelligent Interactions, 2021 (DOI 10.1109/ACII52823.2021.9597389).
 - A.Buker and A.Vinciarelli, "Who Is Typing?
 Automatic Gender Recognition from Interactive Textual Chats Using Typing Behaviour", in “Enabling Machine Learning Applications in Data Science.
 Algorithms for Intelligent Systems”, A.E.Hassanien, A.Darwish, S.M.Abd El-Kader, D.A.Alboaneen (eds.), Springer Verlag, pp. 3-15, 2021.

-If you have any questions about the data, please contact Alessandro Vinciarelli (Alessandro.Vinciarelli@glasgow.ac.uk) or Abeer Buker (aabuker@iau.edu.sa).
+If you have any questions, please contact Alessandro Vinciarelli (Alessandro.Vinciarelli@glasgow.ac.uk) or Abeer Buker (aabuker@iau.edu.sa).

 ---